dtoffe/wirthian-langs/modula/turbo-modula-2/README.md

     "This book is a reference manual for the Turbo Modula-2 system, implemented for the CP/M-80 operating system running on Z80 computers."

-Copyright status (of the reference document): Unknown
+Copyright status (of the reference document): Copyright © 1987 by Borland International, INC.

 EBNF: [turbo-modula-2](turbo-modula-2.ebnf)